 Whether you own a dog in California or have a claim for a dog bite or other injury, you'll want to understand the state's laws on owners’ civil and criminal liability when their animals hurt someone or have been aggressive.
 Read on for the details.

-California is one of the states with “strict liability” laws that make pet owners responsible for most dog-bite injuries.
-When the victims sue to get compensation for their damages, it doesn’t matter whether the owners knew their dogs had ever been vicious before.
+California is one of the states with “strict liability” dog-bite laws that make pet owners responsible for most dog-bite injuries.
+When the victims sue to get compensation for their damages, it doesn’t matter whether the owners knew their dogs had ever bitten someone before.
 That means they can’t argue that they didn’t know their dogs could be dangerous, or that they took care to prevent the animals from hurting someone.

-The law has some limits.
+The law has some limits, however.
 The owner is strictly liable only if the injured person: